vanilla/docs/content/developer/framework/database.md

 Vanilla only supports MySQL.
 It has a generic SQL driver implementation built on top of PDO to potentially allow for other databases (which you can see in `/library/databases`).
 However, at this time, the Vanilla team has no plans to support additional databases.

 The best way to access the database is via existing [models](/developer/framework/models).
-For instance, to get a list of discussions, use the `Get` method in the `DiscussionModel`.
+For instance, to get a list of discussions, use the `get` method in the `DiscussionModel`.
 You can rely on model-based access to already be optimized for performance and utilize caching if it's available.

 ### Building queries